Guides

 How to evaluate platform quality quickly

 Look for strong metadata and navigation too.
-Good platforms provide genre pages, clear story tags, and related links so you can discover routes without random guessing.
+Good platforms provide genre pages, clear story tags, and related links so you can discover stories without random guessing.

 Free-to-paid transition without regret

 When you consider paying, ask whether the premium offer unlocks depth or just removes friction.
-Depth means more routes, better endings, and stronger narrative payoff.
+Depth means more stories, better endings, and stronger narrative payoff.
 Friction-only upgrades feel less satisfying over time.

 Subscriptions can be worth it if you read regularly and want variety.
 Day passes are better for occasional binge sessions.
 The right model depends on your reading habits, not on marketing copy.